(Presented at Kingdom First Conference – May 2019)

 (I may also sound like that in this teaching.)
 John sees the big picture from the beginning, with its seed and roots, and its fruitful end – whether good, or evil.
 (Gen 3:15; Mt 7:15-20) The beginning chapters of the Bible in Genesis are historical facts and truth to John.
 God chose Abraham because He knew him, that Abraham would command his children and his household after him to keep the Way of YHVH, to do righteousness and justice.
 (Gen 18:17-19) This Way distinguishes the Way of the LORD – the way of the cross, of suffering for the Kingdom of God, of self-denial – from the ways of Cain or of Lamech, which manifest self-determination, religious envy, and “competition”.
 (Gen 4) It is not about our narrative compared to someone else’s, but of God’s about His Son Jesus Christ, and about His son Israel.

 If someone gives themselves over to oppose God, he will do the works of the devil, making him a son of the devil.
 Not only Jews, but also those called Christians – all claiming to be children of Abraham — can oppose Jesus for who He is, for what He does, and will do in God’s way.
-(Jn 8:37-47) In our context here in this conference, both of our peoples have learned to walk in ways contrary to the Way of YHVH, whether through Judaism or through Islam.
-Christianity has sadly taken on elements of both of these other ways.
+(Jn 8:37-47) In our context here in this conference, both of our peoples have learned to walk in ways contrary to the Way of YHVH, whether through Judaism or through Islam, or through ‘the world’.
+Christianity has sadly taken on elements of all of these other ways.
 There is only one Abrahamic faith, and he saw Yeshua’s/Jesus’ day, and was glad.
-All who believe in Him — in the death and resurrection in our place of the Son of the Promise — are children of Abraham.
+All who believe in Him — in the sacrificial death, burial, and resurrection of Yeshua/Jesus, the Son of the Promise — are children of Abraham.

 Our Father in Heaven loves us and wants us to glorify Him by our love and faithfulness to His Son Jesus Christ in the Spirit of Holiness and Truth.
 We have been born again and baptized to put away the former life of sin and rebellion, and to walk in the new life unto God in the power of the Holy Spirit, for His will to be done in His way, both in our personal lives, and also in our churches, and ultimately, when the Lord returns, in the nations and the world-at-large.

 Noah found favor with God as being righteous in a wicked generation, a generation that Jesus compares to ours.
 It was not easy for Noah!
 Look at our own situation today, and the requirement to practice righteousness in our fear and love for our Father and our Lord Jesus Christ.
 He is not calling us to be “relatively righteous” compared to “sinners”, but to a purity of heart, mind, and deed that demonstrates that we are children of the one true God.
 (Gen 6:9-10; 7:1; Mt 24:37-39)